peterhurford/priority-wiki-content/human-enhancement.md

 * Medical interventions
 * Smart Drugs
 	*  if one can avoid burnout, these are among the biggest, immediate, and general impacts one could use for daily productivity.
 	* If we limit our scope of 'activity that makes a lasting difference in the world' to the next 20 years, then it may make sense to sacrifice health 20+ years from now with drugs that enhance productivity.
+Especially if we take into consideration technological advancement.
 I am unaware of the productivity gain/loss timescales for things like adderall or modafinil.

 ### Very general / requires mostly behavioral change